Norwegian hydrogen station explosion raises safety questions

 If anything, the explosion is a blow to the safety reputation of hydrogen technology.
 CNG (compressed natural gas), a technology promoted by VW Group, also faced headwind a few years ago when several VW cars exploded during refilling.
 Since then, VW has issued a recall to fix the potentially explosive CNG tanks in its models.

-In the case of the Norwegian hydrogen explosion, the station’s tank itself exploded, rather than the vehicle’s.
+In the case of the Norwegian hydrogen explosion, the problem arose at the station itself rather than the vehicle’s reservoir.